 We do our best to ensure that our graduates are fully equipped to embark on successful careers.

-Every year, like all Universitys and universities, we survey our graduates as part of the Higher Education Statistics Agency’s Destination of Leavers in Higher Education survey.
+Every year, like all universities, we survey our graduates as part of the Higher Education Statistics Agency’s Destination of Leavers in Higher Education survey.
 This finds out what our former students were doing 6 months after they left us.
 Did they go on to further study?
 Did they get a job, or go freelance?

 The survey helps us to check that the courses we offer continue to be effective in helping our students achieve the careers they want, and certainly we fare well in the results when compared with other Universitys and universities.